RateBox/Rate/README.md

 <br />

 **An intuitive, minimal editor** The editor allows you to pull in dynamic blocks of content.
-It’s 100% open-source, and it’s fully extensible.<br />
+It's 100% open-source, and it's fully extensible.<br />
 **Media Library** Upload images, video or any files and crop and optimize their sizes, without quality loss.<br />
 **Flexible content management** Build any type of category, section, format or flow to adapt to your needs. <br />
 **Sort and Filter** Built-in sorting and filtering: you can manage thousands of entries without effort.<br />